malloryrhill-1210/fermentation-station/README.md

 ### Installation

-To run the website locally:
+To view the website locally:

 1. Clone the repository:
    ```bash